AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/cloud-storage.md

 # Collect cloud storage data through source connectors and APIs

+Flow Service is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
+The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial covers the steps for retrieving data from a third party cloud storage and bringing them in to Platform through source connectors and APIs.
+This tutorial covers the steps for retrieving data from a third-party cloud storage and bringing them in to Platform through source connectors and APIs.

 ## Getting started

-This tutorial requires you to have access to a third party cloud storage through a valid base connection and information about the file you wish to bring into Platform, including the file's path and structure.
+This tutorial requires you to have access to a third-party cloud storage through a valid connection and information about the file you wish to bring into Platform, including the file's path and structure.
 If you do not have this information, see the tutorial on [exploring a third party cloud storage using the Flow Service API](../explore/cloud-storage.md) before attempting this tutorial.

 This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform: